deeglaze/draft-deeglaze-amd-sev-snp-corim-profile/draft-deeglaze-amd-sev-snp-corim-profile.md

 * The `authority` SHALL be an array containing `32780(ID_KEY_DIGEST)` and `32780(AUTHOR_KEY_DIGEST)` if nonzero.
 The Verifier MAY add more encodings of the same keys.
 * The `cmtype` SHALL be set to `reference-values: 0`
 * The `profile` SHALL be set to this profile's identifier, `32("http://amd.com/please-permalink-me")`.

+# TCG considerations

+The Trusted Computing Group has standardized the PCClient Platform Firmware Profile to specify expected TPM event log processing.
+Since AMD SEV-SNP launch measurements are of virtual firmware, they can supplement the `EV_POST_CODE2` event measured into PCR0 for the `EV_EFI_PLATFORM_FIRMWARE_BLOB2` since the bits of the firmware are more specific than embedded firmware version strings.

 # IANA Considerations